The Little Shop of Horrors: Legacy

 The film's popularity slowly grew with local television broadcasts throughout the 1960s and 1970s.
 Interest in the film was rekindled when a stage musical adaptation called Little Shop of Horrors was produced in 1982.
 It was based on the original film and was itself adapted to cinema as Little Shop of Horrors in 1986.
 A short-lived animated television series, Little Shop, about a teenage boy and his giant talking plant, was adapted from the 1960 film, but incorporated elements from the musical.
 By 2024, Joe Dante and Roger Corman were working on a spinoff film to be titled Little Shop of Halloween Horrors.
 Dante was set to direct with Charles S. Haas writing the script.
 Corman, who died in May of that year, would have produced the film with Brad Krevoy.
+In 2025, Dante announced that the film had been shelved.